 - An article by Dr. Bones in the July/August 2015 issue of “Backwoods Home Magazine” called Dealing with Heat Stress

-- And info on pages 204-207 in The Survival Medicine Handbook.
+- And info in The Survival Medicine Handbook.

 From the DestinySurvival Archives

 View posts I’ve published previously on surviving summer’s heat.
-As it happens, the first link is to an article by Dr. Bones.
+Each link opens in a new window so you can come back to this page to view the other llinked articles.
+As it happens, the first link is to an article contributed by Dr. Bones.